-If you’re planning to make Cold Process soap.
+Are you planning to make Cold Process soap?

 Once you have your supplies, you may find this guide on how to get started making soap useful.

 Electric Blender: A stick blender helps to speed up the stirring process.

 Knife: This needs to have a smooth sharp edge, for cutting fat and soap.

 Measuring Jugs: At least six, you will find plenty of uses for them when making soap.

 Plastic Bucket: Two rubber buckets for mixing the lye solution.

 Plastic containers: A selection of beakers, for mixing essential oils and colourants.